Sikorsky CH-53 Sea Stallion: United States

-The CH-53/HH-53 has seen considerable use in warzones and served in various conflict during its service.
+The CH-53/HH-53 has seen considerable use in warzones and served in various conflicts during its service.
 It was first used in the Vietnam War, often recovering downed aircraft and evacuating personnel.
-The CH-53D served alongside the CH-53A through the latter portion of the US's presence in Vietnam; both types played a critical role at the end of the conflict, performing evacuations of personnel during Operation Frequent Wind.
+The CH-53D served alongside the CH-53A through the latter portion of the US's presence in Vietnam.
+Both types played a critical role at the end of the conflict, performing evacuations of personnel during Operation Frequent Wind.

-U.S. Air Force HH-53 Super Jolly Green Giants were the primary search-and-rescue helicopter in Southeast Asia between 1967 and 1975, inserted the Operation Ivory Coast rescue team into the North Vietnamese prison camp at Son Tay in 1970, and carried the USMC and Air Force Security Forces who attempted to rescue the crew of SS Mayagüez.
+Between 1967 and 1975, U.S. Air Force HH-53 Super Jolly Green Giants were the primary search-and-rescue helicopter in Southeast Asia.
+They inserted the Operation Ivory Coast rescue team into the North Vietnamese prison camp at Son Tay in 1970, and carried the USMC and Air Force Security Forces who attempted to rescue the crew of SS Mayagüez.
 Marine-flown Navy Sea Stallions were the rotary-wing element of Operation Eagle Claw, the attempted rescue of American hostages in Iran in 1980 that ended in disaster and embarrassment at "Desert One".
-Marine CH-53s were used in Grenada during Operation Urgent Fury.
+In 1983, Marine CH-53s were used in Grenada during Operation Urgent Fury.